riveratn/riveratn.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Atmospheric Science, University at Albany, Department of Atmospheric and Environmental Sciences, July 2023
+* M.S. in Atmospheric Science, University at Albany, Department of Atmospheric and Environmental Sciences
-* B.S. in Theoretical Physics, University of Puerto Rico, Department of Physics, May 2019, Magna Cum Laude
+* B.S. in Theoretical Physics, University of Puerto Rico, Department of Physics, Magna Cum Laude

 Experience
 ======